Ocean Prime Warm Butter Cake Recipe

 - Ladle the buttermilk mixture onto each cake while it is still hot, making sure it goes in the holes.
 It will be just over a tablespoon of the soak per cake.

-- Allow to cool in the molds until the cakes reach room temperature and then remove the molds or ramekins.
+- Allow to cool in the molds until the cakes are close to room temperature but still warm and then remove the molds or ramekins.

-- Serve cakes warm and top with vanilla ice cream and fresh berries, garnish with a sprig of mint.
+- Serve cakes while still warm and top with vanilla ice cream and fresh berries, garnish with a sprig of mint.

 So the kind of cakes this recipe makes are not like a classic birthday cake or bundt cake.
 They’re small cakes with a gooey, decadent interior, a little closer to a steam pudding than the kind of cake you might be used to making.